dantonic81/portfolio/README.md

 ## FIX

-- there should be some padding between top winners and losers elements
 - a new user shouldn't see any winners or losers because by default his data is nonexistent
 - button colors need work on email confirmed template